Germany pauses AstraZeneca COVID shots as a 'precaution'

 The European Medicines Agency (EMA) said on Friday that several cases of immune thrombocytopenia, a lack of platelets in the blood that can lead to bleeding and bruising, had been reported under its vaccine safety monitoring process.

-It added at the time it would assess reports of the condition after vaccines by AstraZeneca, Pfizer/BioNTech, and Moderna had been given.
+It added at the time it would assess reports of the condition after vaccines by AstraZeneca, Pfizer/BioNTech BioNtech and Moderna had been given.

 Several EU countries have called a halt to the AstraZeneca vaccine after reports from Denmark and Norway of possible serious side-effects, including bleeding and blood clots.